-In this post, Blair Thomson of Devon-based agency biz-R interviews Belgian-born “Lord of the Logos” Christophe Szpajdel (pronounced “shpydel”).
-There’s also a chance for you to win a signed copy of Christophe’s book.
+Blair Thomson of Exeter-based studio Believe in interviews Belgian-born “Lord of the Logos” Christophe Szpajdel (pronounced “shpydel”).

 At what age did you first become interested in logos?

 My interest in logos came at the age of seven when I saw the Kiss logo.
 That was back in 1977, and is what sparked my creativity for logo making.